We have visited Bangkok with a toddler four times now. First when our youngest was 18 months old, and our eldest almost 3.

-For one reason or another, we are drawn to the bright lights of Bangkok with kids time and time again.
+For one reason or another, we are drawn to the bright city lights time and time again.
 We love the energy, the ornate temples, the colourful markets, the polite people and the food… oh my THE FOOD!
-Bangkok is very accessible for young families and it’s most definitely worth stopping over for a day or so to take in the sights, stock up on new clothes from the markets, taste a roasted scorpion or sit back and soak in the vibe.
+Thailand is very accessible for young families and it’s most definitely worth stopping over for a day or so in Bangkok with kids to take in the sights, stock up on new clothes from the markets, taste a roasted scorpion or sit back and soak in the vibe.

 Get an early start and head downstairs for breakfast.
 Most hotels in Bangkok include breakfast in the room rate and it tends to be child-friendly: our two usually have fruit juice, milk (hot or cold), toast, jam, fresh fruit and scrambled eggs.
 Basically what we do at home, minus the negotiations and washing up.
 Head back to the room, get changed, pack your day bag, load up the baby back-carrier and prepare to head into the city!